cclongit/cclongit.github.io/content/authors/admin/_index.md

 ---

-I am an undergraduate student at the School of Economics, Peking University, majoring in economics.
+I am an undergraduate student at the School of Economics, Peking University.
 My academic interests focus on the intersection of economics, finance, and technology, especially in the emerging field of financial technology.
 Beyond academics, I enjoy reading, sports and music.

 Throughout my undergraduate years, I have been fortunate to receive some valuable prizes and awards.
 For instance, I was the “Star of Organization” during the orientation camp for freshman.
 In addition, I was one of the most excellent students in our class.
 Last October, I won the championship of shuttlecock at the sports meeting, which showed my determination and perseverance.